 - Organism: An individual animal, plant, or single-celled life form.

-Historical Significance: Many "o" nouns have historical roots that shed light on their evolving meanings.
-For instance, "office" originally referred to a specific duty or service, but now it primarily denotes a place of work.
+Historical Significance: Many "o" nouns have historical roots that explain their evolving meanings.
+Take this case: "office" originally referred to a specific duty or service, but now it primarily denotes a place of work.
 Understanding these historical shifts provides a richer understanding of how language evolves over time.
 The word "ordeal," meaning a severe or trying experience, has its roots in medieval trials by ordeal, where a person's innocence was determined by their ability to survive a dangerous test.

 Philosophical and Abstract Concepts: The realm of philosophy is populated with "o" nouns that explore complex and abstract concepts.